vasyl1312/first_pet/README.md

 7. Object configuration(create file with constants)
 8. Setting email service when user do a registration(sendgrid=>have to register in sendgrid, verify email, answer the questions for what you want to use sendgrid, create api key, verify sending-email, connect for node)
+9. Update mail, when user register on this site